Quaternary Palaeoenvironments Group

 Science Live webchat

 Archaeologists say that the 'Anthropocene' is here - but it began long ago.
 Science 340 19.04.13.
-Professor Phil Gibbard will be joining a group of archaeologists, lead by Bruce Smith from the Smithsonian Institution in Washington, USA, for a Science Live web chat discussion entitled Archaeologists say that the 'Anthropocene' is here - but it began long ago.
+Professor Phil Gibbard will be joining archaeologist Bruce Smith, from the Smithsonian Institution in Washington, USA, for a Science Live web chat discussion entitled Archaeologists say that the 'Anthropocene' is here - but it began long ago.
 The discussion can be viewed on the Science website and YouTube.

 International Chronostratigraphic Charts published